COVID-19 Church Worker Frequently Asked Questions

-Can we have multiple groups of 50 meeting on our property in different spaces?
+Can we have multiple groups meeting on our property in different spaces?

 Yes, the limitations apply per gathering on the premises.
-You can have 2 or more such gatherings simultaneously, provided they are kept separate and you keep separate records for each and apply the 4m2 rule.
+You can have 2 or more such gatherings simultaneously, provided they are kept totally separate and you keep separate records for each and apply the 4m2 rule.
 Each building must have a separate ingress and egress and staggered meeting times.
 Details of the limitations here.